 Every week, at least one player from Survivor 48 will be voted out, obviously, but we think it's important to keep a running list of the players still in the game, too.
 That way, fans should have an easier time keeping track of who is still in the game at any given point.

 We're officially in the jury building stage of the competition players which is going to make the remaining eliminations in Survivor 48 interesting.
-There are 10 players with a chance to win the $1 million prize and become the Sole Survivor.
+There are eight players with a chance to win the $1 million prize and become the Sole Survivor.

 - Mary Zheng